 The application will be reviewed for compliance with the City's tree preservation ordinance and any applicable wetland standards at the time of development.
-The proposal is consistent with Goal 5.
+Staff finds that the proposal is consistent with Goal 5.
 No resources have been identified or designated on the subject property under Goal 5.